Skip to content

 As with other assignments, any reasonable-quality test cases that you provide to the class (integration or unit, take your pick) will be eligible for extra credit.

-The tests for the homework are executed using the emulators.
-However, if you want to use your app with the live Firebase project, then you need to:
+The tests for this homework are executed using the Firebase Emulators.
+However, if you want to run your app with the live Firebase project, you need to:

 2. Go to your project console, select Authentication > Sign-in method and enable Email/Password